Ad Spot Post

 For now, we will wait to see how these changes go and perhaps in the coming days we will be able to live on even less.

 We are blessed with a home that has a ton of natural light and lots of energy efficient windows.
-Many times I have had people ask our opinion on solar power (I know they are refering to the use of solar panels).
+Many times I have had people ask our opinion on solar power (I know they are referring to the use of solar panels).
 And I always tell them, we love solar power because it’s free!
 That always draws a puzzled look (wink).
 As for the nighttime hours, we already prefer the candlelight that comes from our handmade beeswax candles in the evening; and we have been living without lamps for almost ½ a year already.
 I don’t foresee a huge adjustment.
 But then again, you never know (smile).

 Besides, there are many benefits to functioning within the bounds of the rising and setting sun.
 For the most part we listen to our bodies and sleep when we are tired.
 In other words, we try hard not to push ourselves past what is natural for us.
 Here are a few resources containing excellent information regarding the effects of artificial light and electricity on natural circadian rhythms.